Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-signal-handling.md

       ![Signal implemented on the screen](./media/edje_signal1.png)

-   b.
-The following example implements the callback for the `changed` event from the check component.
+   2. The following example implements the callback for the `changed` event from the check component.
 When the `changed`  event is triggered, a signal is emitted from the C code to the EDC file.

       ```
       static void